franciscoAbreuTecnico/Asymetric-Ventures_Technical-Test/README.md

 With more time, the following improvements would enhance the system:

-1. CI/CD Pipeline: Automate builds and deployments using CodeBuild with GitHub webhooks
+1. **Automated EC2 Deployment**: Add webhook or polling mechanism for EC2 to pull latest images automatically after CodeBuild completes
-2. HTTPS: Add SSL certificate via AWS Certificate Manager with Application Load Balancer
+2. **HTTPS**: Add SSL certificate via AWS Certificate Manager with Application Load Balancer
-3. Elastic IP: Prevent IP changes on instance restarts
+3. **Elastic IP**: Prevent IP changes on instance restarts
-4. Monitoring: CloudWatch dashboards for resource usage, errors, and request metrics
+4. **Monitoring**: CloudWatch dashboards for resource usage, errors, and request metrics
-5. Database Backups: Automated S3 backups of SQLite database
+5. **Database Backups**: Automated S3 backups of SQLite database
-6. Better AI Model: Upgrade to larger model for higher quality content (requires GPU instance)
+6. **Better AI Model**: Upgrade to larger model for higher quality content (requires GPU instance)
-7. Testing: Unit and integration tests for backend and frontend
+7. **Testing**: Unit and integration tests for backend and frontend with automated CI testing
-8. Caching: Add Redis for API response caching
+8. **Caching**: Add Redis for API response caching
-9. CDN: CloudFront distribution for frontend assets
+9. **CDN**: CloudFront distribution for frontend assets
+10. **Infrastructure as Code**: Convert manual steps to Terraform or CloudFormation

 ## Cost Analysis